gbsha/tt08-analog-vco/docs/info.md

 ## How to test

-Connect a control voltage or curent to the analog input pin(s) and observe the oscillating signals at the digital output pins.
+Connect a control voltage or current to the analog input pin `ua[0]` and observe the oscillating signals at the digital output pins.

 ## External hardware